opensrp/fhircore/android/README.md

 #### `util`

-This package is used to hold any internally shared utility functions typically implemented as Kotlin extensions.
+This package is used to hold any code that shared internally typically implemented as Kotlin extensions.
 Other utilities use kotlin `object` to implement singletons.

 Conventionally, classes are further organized into more cohesive directories within the main packages mentioned above.
 This should allow minimal updates when code is refactored by moving directories.